Mont-Royal-Outremont

 Biography

-A member of the Quebec Bar since 1996, Michelle Setlakwe practiced business law at Norton Rose for 10 years.
-The Liberal MNA served as Town Councillor for Town of Mount Royal from 2016 to 2021.
+Married, mother of three young adults and a member of the Quebec Bar since 1996, Michelle Setlakwe worked as a business lawyer at Norton Rose Fulbright for 10 years, before becoming a corporate lawyer at Transat A.T. inc. The Liberal MP served as Town Councillor for Town of Mount Royal from 2016 to 2021.
 During her five years of involvement in municipal politics, Michelle Setlakwe has made a difference by getting involved in a wide variety of issues in collaboration with community players that directly affect her fellow citizens.
 She also chaired the YES committee during a referendum for a sports and community center project for Town of Mount Royal.
+She then made the leap into provincial politics in 2022, when she was elected MNA for her riding for her first term.